cbornet/generator-jhipster-grpc/README.md

 If you want to add CRUD gRPC services for an entity, just (re)generate it and confirm when the question is asked.

 Current limitations:
-* entities with required relationships
+* entity creation/update will fail for entities with required relationships.
-* entities can have non-required relationships but they will not be manageable by grpc
+* entities can have non-required relationships but the relationship will not be manageable by gRPC

 Note that entities must have a service layer (serviceClass or serviceImpl) or else they will be ignored by the generator (not having a common service layer between the REST resources and the gRPC endpoints would be bad design).

 TODOs:
-- [ ] Generate existing entities
+- [x] ~~Generate existing entities~~
 - [x] ~~Support Gradle~~
 - [x] ~~Entities without DTOs~~
 - [x] ~~Entities with pagination~~